jvadair/scribbl/README.md

 😡 Finally, after all that, you still have one last challenge to overcome - the pins.
 I designed them to account for error by the 3D printer, so they are larger than they should be by default.
 Trim off (carefully) with scissors any excess that printed funny (fatter than the rest) and repeat this until the pin is just wider than the space between the pegs (technically called the "lugs") that are designed to accept it on the watch.
 You will likely mess up several times, so I recommend you print 4 pins or more to start.
 They cost $0.00 to print (according to Cura), so don't feel bad.
 Next, put 1 pin into each of the half-watch-bands and force the straps into the lugs.

+### Software (the good stuff!)
+First, install [Thonny](https://thonny.org).
+Next, plug your watch into your computer.
+In the bottom right of Thonny, change the Python interpreter (it may say something like "local Python3") to ESP32.
+Then, click that again and select "Configure interpreter".
+On that screen, select (from the bottom right) "Install or update micropython" (esptool).
+You may need to follow Thonny's instructions for installing esptool (basically, Tools -> Manage Plugins -> find & install esptool from the dialog).
+Click the 3 bars in the bottom right next to "Install", and then choose "Select local Micropython image".

+Download and select within Thonny the .bin file from Waveshare I have uploaded here under "firmware", and then click "Install".
+This may take a while.
+Next, just upload the 2 files under the "src" folder to the watch by right clicking them in Thonny and choosing "Upload to ...".
+You can either press the "reset" button on your board, or type `import main` into the console in Thonny (recommended), whatever works for you.

+> If you're a purist and can't bear the thought of a closed binary built off of open-source software and distributed by a Chinese company, you should set the settings for the board using the Wiki link from Waveshare and download+use [this library/firmware](https://github.com/russhughes/gc9a01_mpy) instead.
+It's basically the same thing, I think, and should work.
+I just trusted Waveshare though - it's way easier and should be safe given the underlying code is open source.

 :tada: You now have a $30 watch with all of the modern tech you'd expect!